dbojan/encrypted-stream-test/README.md

 - supported clearkey, widevine (although if channels require l1 hardware level, probably wont work)
 - supported: epg, subtitles (pluto).
 - put esplayer.txt with links to .m3u/.m3u8, or their gzipped version next to appimage, and start app
+- if you use windows 'setup version' copy esplayer.txt or m3u lists to installed .exe file location, probably something like `C:\Users\<username>\AppData\Local\Programs\esplayerdesktop` folder
-- or drag and drop m3u/m3u/gzipped version on app.
+- you can also drag and drop m3u/m3u/gzipped version on the app window.

 - you can use appimage on linux or compile/run from source: